 One thing that happens out here is that when you stop and get off your bike your saddle gets super heated in the desert sun to about 300 degrees.
 So if you can find one, a seat cover might just save your butt.
 Usually it just slips over your saddle with elastic.
 As they say “burn the man, not your ass!” * Note: a seat cover becomes a necessity when you’re riding with no pants!

-So … if you’re a more experience rider, you may or may not know, that a “cruiser saddle” actually becomes uncomfortable on longer rides.
-The big saddles usually start bugging me after about an hour of straight riding.
+So … if you’re a more experienced rider, you may or may not know, that while a “cruiser saddle” is great on shorter rides, the wide and cushy saddle actually becomes uncomfortable on longer rides.
+This is totally counter-intuitive, but the big saddles usually start bugging me after about an hour of straight riding.
 If you’re riding this much you might want to use a more serious bike saddle.
 The mountain bike saddles work the best on the dirt of course.
 Bringing some bike shorts or liners will make your burn more enjoyable too.